VA Appeal Timelines: How Long Each Appeal Path Really Takes

 Ask about special programs: Certain veterans may qualify for expedited processing, such as older veterans, those with severe disabilities, or claims for specific conditions.
 Always check if you’re eligible

-Legacy Appeal Timeline
+Legacy VA Appeal Timeline (Claims Filed Before 2019)

 Legacy appeals apply to cases filed before February 2019.
 This process has more steps than the modern system, which is why it generally takes longer from start to finish.